Westinghouse left a very large footprint in

 1950s-60s: In the postwar era, Mansfield Westinghouse cranked out its largest production in history: one year alone manufacturing 1,899, 357 appliances.
 In the 1950s, Mansfield works turned out 13,500 appliances daily: 10 trainloads of 100 cars each.
 They turned out an electric iron every 14 seconds; five day’s worth of irons laid end to end would reach four miles.
 Employment ranged from 7,900 to 8,177.

 1960: When production of refrigerators was moved to Columbus in the 1950s, Mansfield became the primary center for the manufacture of laundry appliances.
 The Westinghouse Laundromat can still be found stashed in barns of Richland County, and its companion dryer, invented in 1954, was famous for its tiny xylophone rendition of How Dry I Am.

-1959: Here is a Mansfield-made Wesyonghouse appliance you might find in Mansfield homes of the 50s and 60s that is seldom seen today: the mangle.
+Here is a Mansfield-made Westinghouse appliance you might find in Mansfield homes from the ’30s to the ’60s that is seldom seen today: the mangle.
 Try it sometime to iron your shirts and you’ll understand why you don’t see them anymore.

 1975: During a decade of dangerously sagging economy, Westinghouse sold the Mansfield works to White Consolidated Industries of Cleveland.
 The strain of hard times wreaked havoc in Mansfield with a White Westinghouse strike in 1976.
 Even though the shutdown lasted only three months, the bitterness it sparked lasted long afterwards: between workers who stood next to each other in the production line refusing to speak to one another for the next 14 years.